sajanth/notebook/content/posts/biasvariance/index.md

 ---
-title: "Why are neural networks able to generalize?"
+title: "[Notes] Why are neural networks able to generalize?"
 date: 2022-10-05T09:50:10+01:00
 draft: true
 math: true
 ShowReadingTime: true
+summary: "Notes on bias-variance tradeoff, the double-descent phenomenon, the idea of effective model complexity and implicit-regularization in gradient descent."
 cover:
     image: "media/cover.png" # image path/url
     alt: "There should be an image here..." # alt text